 - A study found more than 200 citations for turmeric and cancer and more than 700 for curcumin and cancer.
 It was noted that in the handbook Phytochemicals: Mechanisms of Action, curcumin and/or turmeric were effective in animal models in prevention and/or treatment of colon cancer, mammary cancer, prostate cancer, murine hepatocarcinogenesis (liver cancer in rats), esophageal cancer, and oral cancer.
 The author of the study said that the effectiveness of the herb against these cancers compared favorably with that reported for pharmaceuticals.

 In regards to supplementation with curcumin

-Unfortunately many supplemental formulations of curcumin are unable to cross from the digestive tract into the bloodstream, so when purchasing look for Bio-available Curcumin which allows for higher even higher absorption rates than the C3 brand used by Dienke.
+Unfortunately many supplemental formulations of curcumin are unable to cross from the digestive tract into the bloodstream, so when purchasing look for Bio-available BCM Curcumin, which allows for higher even higher absorption rates than the C3 brand used by Dienke.

 While Dienke does not mention anything about incorporating a anticancer diet plan, I believe it should be the foundation of any healing protocol.
 Please read this post for more information on adopting a whole foods diet for optimum nutrition.